consoledotdev/home/content/interviews/immudb-jeronimo-irazabal.md

 is indeed immutable, it’s also important to highlight that everything that is written into immudb can be verified by a client application later on.

-immudb is multilayered by design - it’s essentially a cryptographically verifiable log, so you can use it for logging events which can then be retrieved by the event identifier and verified.
-But immudb can also be used as a standard key-value store, with the additional benefit that everything is verifiable.
+You can use immudb for logging events which can then be retrieved by the event identifier and verified, however, immudb can be used as a standard key-value store and as a relational SQL database, with the added benefit that everything is verifiable.

 This allows client apps to check whether the data has been tampered with, even if someone has access to the file system or underlying storage.
 This can be